grafana/faro-web-sdk/demo/docs/instrumentations/traces.md

 ### Client

-Grafana JavaScript Agent provides auto-instrumentation for traces.
+Faro provides auto-instrumentation for traces.
 This contains: resources loaded when the page loads, fetch requests and user interactions (clicks etc.).

 When executing fetch requests, an additional `traceparent` header is added to the request.
 This header is then read by OpenTelemetry in the API to associate and server side actions with the spans captured on the client.

-Besides auto-instrumentation, Grafana JavaScript Agent also provides an API called `pushTraces` to manually report a span etc.
+Besides auto-instrumentation, Faro also provides an API called `pushTraces` to manually report a span etc.

 **The captured traces are stored in Tempo.**

 ### API

 At the API level, OpenTelemetry is used to create traces for internal and external services.
-A couple of the
-instrumented services are: the app server, the logger, the database etc.
+A couple of the instrumented services are: the app server, the logger, the database etc.

 When initial document is loaded, OpenTelemetry instrumentation creates a series of spans for the server-side events (i.e. database calls).
 The primary span ID and the trace ID are sent back to the client via the `traceparent` meta.
-The Tracing Instrumentation provided by Grafana JavaScript Agent automatically reads the `traceparent` meta and uses it when instrumenting the resource loading for the document.
+The Tracing Instrumentation provided by Faro automatically reads the `traceparent` meta and uses it when instrumenting the resource loading for the document.

 **The captured traces are stored in Tempo.**